50+ Spring Boot Interview Questions 2025: Auto-Configuration, REST APIs & Data JPA

 }

-Production Readiness
+Production Readiness Questions

 Spring Boot includes features specifically for production deployments.

-Spring Boot Actuator provides operational information:
+What are Spring Boot Actuator endpoints?

 <dependency>